botingw/langgraph-dev-navigator/memory/docs/product_requirement_docs.md

 4.  **Baseline and Measurement:**
     *   Establish baseline metrics for a set of standardized development tasks (e.g., "create a simple chatbot," "add a node to an existing graph").
     *   Re-run these tasks using the newly equipped agent and measure the change in the success metrics defined in 5.1.
+    *   The detailed methodology for this evaluation is documented in the [AI Assistant Evaluation Plan](</memory/tasks/evaluation_plan.md>).

 ---